 There are many benefits of having a 40 Breeder.
 The low height in combination with the bigger footprint makes it easy to catch fish and handle fry.
 However, there are many people that own 40 Breeder tanks that never had the intention to breed any fish.
 That’s because of the other benefits.

-You really can get creative, and the space offers a lot of room for different layers, additional interest or larger rocks or pieces of driftwood.
+You really can get creative, and space offers a lot of room for different layers, additional interest, or larger rocks or pieces of driftwood.

 It’s because of this reason that 40 breeders are popular among aquascapers.
 Aquascapers are people who create beautiful landscapes underwater (aquarium landscape).